top of page

 The last word left Essa’s lips like a bird taking wing.

 The Guardians faded gradually.
 The Winterking’s night antlers blended into the sky until all that was left were the Summer Youth’s blazing eyes.
-A moment later, they were nothing more than stars in the sky.
+A moment later, they were nothing more than stars in the heavens.

 Essa looked out over the audience.
 Now she could make out individual people smiling and nodding at her.
 The tension that had held the audience had dispersed and people were turning to their neighbors with a comment or laugh or to companionably grasp a shoulder.